 Mutton rolls £4.5 for 2.
 They were awesome enough to add a 3rd one for us since we were a party of 3.
-These thick crispy skinned spring rolls are filled with succulent, slow cooked and spiced sheep.
+These thick crispy skinned spring rolls are filled with succulent, slow cooked and spiced mutton.
 Another must have.

-Bonemarrow Varuval, Roti (£5.5) – Roti’s are essential for mopping up any of the delicious sauce or excess bone marrow otherwise you’ll end up sucking your fingers off!
+Bonemarrow Varuval, Roti (£5.5) – Roti’s are essential for mopping up any of the delicious sauce or excess bone marrow, otherwise you’ll end up sucking your fingers off!

 Egg Hopper (£3.5).
 Bowl shaped pancakes made from fermented rice flour and coconut milk.
 They are even more delectable than they look.
 Perfect for breaking and dipping.

 Hoppers are also available sans egg which my sister ordered as she is allergic to them.

 Black Pork Kari (£5.5).
 So called because of the roasted dark spices and not the breed of pig.
 It was a small pot of curry wonder, making a beautiful impact with is punchy flavours.

 Lamb Kari (£6).
 Another demolished kari, delightful but not as compelling as the rest.

 Drumstick Sambhar (£3).
 This is a lentil based stew indigenous of South India or Sri Lanka.
 The drumstick sambhar’s name is indicative of it’s long drumstick like appearance.
 Sadly though this was a head scratcher for me as the sambhar, although okra like in appearance, was a far cry to how tender it looked.
 The vegetable was starchy and it was akin to chewing on dried out asparagus butts.